 Crested Gecko Lighting and Temperature

 Cresteds like all reptiles, are ectotherms (body temperature varies with environmental temperature), so it is important that you provide the proper temperature range (thermal gradient) for activity and feeding.
 A thermometer is essential for accurate temperature measurements for any crested gecko habitat or crested gecko enclosure.

-Crested geckos are comfortable at temperatures in the range of 78 to 82 degrees F during the day with lows in the 70s at night.
+Crested geckos are comfortable at temperatures in the range of 74 to 48 degrees F during the day with lows in the 70s at night.
 The best median temperature from our experience is 74 degrees.
 In most areas this temperature range will be reached during the warm months of the year without additional heat.
-In summer, place crested geckos in a cool room if the temperature exceeds 87 degrees.
-During the winter crested geckos will tolerate night drops into the 60s just do not drop below 60 Degrees F at night.
+In summer, place crested geckos in a cool room if the temperature exceeds 85 degrees.
+During the winter crested geckos will tolerate temps in the mid 60s just do not drop below 60 Degrees at night.

 The easiest way to provide heat is a ceramic heat emitter in a reflector type fixture placed on the screen top over one side of the tank so that the temperature of basking areas (branches) reaches the desired range.
 You can also provide under terrarium heat with a pad but the vertical design of proper habitat would make it so that is less effective.
 You must always keep one side of the tank unheated so that crested geckos can choose a cooler area to regulate their body temperature.
 The use of a subtank reptile heat pad or heat tape under one side of the tank can be regulated by a thermostat.

 If you have live plants in your vivarium additional light can be provided by a fluorescent bulb running the length of the tank.
 Crested geckos tend to rest in foliage or shelters during the day and are active at night.
 They do not require UVB light if fed a diet that contains Vitamin D3.
 Turn off lights at night.